None needed at this time.

 Iceland’s 2015 whaling season has begin.
-Already 16 minke whales have been brutally killed, and the hunt for endangered fin whales as well.
+Already 16 minke whales have been brutally killed, and the hunt for endangered fin whales has just begun.
 Please join us in asking President Obama to impose trade sanctions on Icelandic whaling companies.

-A powerful U.S. law called the “Pelly Amendment to the Fisherman’s Protective Act” authorizes the president to prohibit the importation of products from countries that allow fishing operations that are determined by the secretary of commerce to diminish the effectiveness of an international fishery conservation program.
+A powerful US law called the “Pelly Amendment to the Fisherman’s Protective Act” authorizes the president to prohibit the importation of products from countries that are determined to be to diminishing the effectiveness of an international conservation management program.
 The International Whaling Commission (IWC) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) are just such programs.